Pakistan women’s tours in 2022

 - Less than two weeks in advance: Too last minute!
 No refunds.

-2020 is a crazy year, and no one can really predict what will happen with coronavirus affecting everyone’s travel plans.
-We already had to cancel our spring tour due to the COVID-19 pandemic.
+No one can really predict what will happen with coronavirus affecting everyone’s travel plans.
+We already had to cancel several tours due to the COVID-19 pandemic.

-We understand that travel plans can change unexpectedly in times like these, so we offer the following cancellation policy for coronavirus-related issues:
+We understand that travel plans can change in the blink of an eye in times like these, so we offer the following cancellation policy for coronavirus-related issues:

 - If we cancel the trip at any time: Full refund minus $100 to cover our time, transfer fees, and any vendor payments we might have made already.

 - If you cancel your trip due to coronavirus concerns at any time but we still run the trip: Full refund minus deposit

 - If you test positive before your flight and can’t come: You can move your payment minus the deposit to a future tour.

 You’re fascinated by culture and thirsty for adventure.
 If things don’t go according to plan, that’s okay: you’re flexible, and like the challenge of the unexpected.
 You don’t mind roughing it a bit, and aren’t intimidated by squat toilets or no electricity.
 Mountains thrill you and cultures intrigue you.
 Meeting locals and getting a feel for a place is more important than getting a perfect Instagram shot and ticking a million bucket list items.

 If this sounds like you, this Pakistan women’s tour is made for you!
 Sign up now before spots run out.

 If you need the luxury and comforts of home while traveling, or want to travel as fast as possible, this tour isn’t the best choice for you.